chris-roberts-dev/Pipeline-Hero-CRM/crm-requirements.md

   - **OpenTelemetry optional later** if distributed tracing needs expand
 - Accounting integration posture: **define an adapter/integration boundary now; defer product selection until later**
 - Scheduling/dispatch posture: **basic work-order assignment/scheduling in the current phase; advanced dispatch/routing deferred**
+- Internal API layer posture: **service-layer-first architecture in Phase 1**, with a thin internal JSON API to be introduced in Phase 2 to support the React tenant portal.
+No public/external API is in scope for v1.
+Views in Phase 1 may call a shared Django REST Framework (or equivalent) serializer/service pair where it is natural to do so, but the full API surface is not required until Phase 2.
+- Front-end framework (Phase 2): **React**.
+The specific React toolchain (build tool, routing library, state/data-fetching library, component library) is deferred to a dedicated Phase 2 design sprint.

 ---